 Why Not Be Yourself?

 I have seen occasions when a candidate’s assessment results reveal that their skills and capacities are exceptionally high.
-While they may not be an ideal fit for the job in question, I might advise the employer work to consider either finding or creating a job where the exceptional talent potential can be realized.
+While they may not be an ideal fit for the job in question, I often advise the employer to consider either finding or creating a job where the exceptional talent potential can be realized.
 This is unlikely to happen to those trying to game the system.